 5. Customer-facing solutions

+A branded portal with map-based order tracking builds confidence and adds to the feeling of a seamless customer journey.
 In addition, customer-facing information and actions must be accessible through APIs to allow that data or logic to be seamlessly integrated with other solutions to give a more unified customer experience.

 6. Scalable, mission critical architecture

 The extent and importance of delivery and last mile operations to the overall success of a company has dramatically increased.

 So, has the need for solutions that can handle large volumes of orders, automate the processes to schedule appointments, plan deliveries routes and execute them and interact with customers without human intervention.
 Traditional planning architectures were not built for this scale, the real-time flow of information and to operate 24 X 7.